sohhae/IAN-R1-openmc/README.md

 Figure 1: Picture of the AIN-R1

 # Project Goals
-* Build a high-fidelity IAN-R1 reactor core model in OpenMC
+* Build an IAN-R1 reactor core model in OpenMC
 * Document the **geometry, materials, and configuration** of the reactor.
 * Provide a **reproducible setup** for students and researchers.
 * Generate **visualizations** of the reactor core (fuel, control rods, irradiation channels)